-Many studies published in recent years have examined the relationship between egg consumption and the risk of heart disease.
+Many studies published in recent years have examined the relationship between eating eggs and the risk of heart disease.

-In one review of 17 studies with a total of 263,938 participants, no association was found between egg consumption and heart disease or stroke (41).
+One review of 17 studies with a total of 263,938 participants found no association between egg intake and heart disease or stroke (

-However... some studies have found that people with diabetes who eat eggs have an increased risk of heart disease (44).
+However, some studies have found that people with diabetes who eat eggs have an increased risk of heart disease (

-It is possible that diabetics who eat eggs are less health conscious, on average.
+It is possible that people who eat lots of eggs and have diabetes are less health-conscious, on average.

-Bottom Line: Many studies have looked at egg consumption and the risk of heart disease and found no association.
+Summary Many studies have looked at egg intake and the risk of heart disease and found no association.
 However, some studies have found an increased risk in people with type 2 diabetes.

-In another study, replacing a bagel breakfast with an egg breakfast caused significant weight loss over a period of 8 weeks (50).
+In another study, replacing a bagel breakfast with an egg breakfast caused significant weight loss over a period of eight weeks (

-The studies clearly show that eating up to 3 whole eggs per day is perfectly safe.
+Studies clearly show that eating up to three whole eggs per day is perfectly safe.